 What sealed the deal was that this property had a partially completed straw-bale hogan* on it that, although in a rough and damaged state, was livable.
 I had been prepared to live in a temporary structure until I could afford a proper house, so the hogan, although rough, was a nice asset.
 The property also had a well, a few solar panels, and a seller willing to work with me!
 Clearly God and my soul were in harmony here.

-As you will read in my blog, I have had to confront all kinds of physical and emotional challenges here in my healing place, but all of them have given me opportunities to feel and heal my soul.
+As you will read in my blog, I have had to confront all kinds of physical and emotional challenges here in Arizona, but all of them have given me opportunities to feel and heal my soul.
 Actively seeking a relationship with God and feeling emotions are the two fundamentals of healing God’s Way.
 It is far more difficult and confronting than I imagined, but when I look back on each year I am here, I can see and feel change happening.

 Now that I am settled into my new home, I have been able to explore my other passions: gardening, permaculture, land restoration, nature, vegan foods, sourdough bread baking, weaving, playing my fiddle, hiking, natural building, writing, mediumship, and whatever else inspires me.